ifgris/NanoRabbit/README.md

 ## QuickStart

-Note: NanoRabbit **heavily relies** on Naming Connections, Producers, Consumers.

-Follow the codes below to start using NanoRabbit!
+> NanoRabbit is designed as a library depends on **NAMING** Connections, Producers, Consumers.
+So it's important to set a **UNIQUE NAME** for each Connections, Producers, Consumers.

 For more, please visit the [Examples](https://github.com/cgcel/NanoRabbit/tree/master/Example).